4 Graphic Tools for Social Media

 Canva has a free plan, and the paid plan starts at $9.95/mo. billed yearly.

-Adobe Spark makes it easy to create social media graphics, videos and single-page websites.
+Adobe Creative Cloud Express (Formerly Adobe Spark) makes it easy to create social media graphics, videos and single-page websites.
 Since it comes with web and mobile version makes a difference from other similar software.

 Adobe shows a fresh approach here with a beginners friendly product that offers a smooth learning curve that stands out from what we are used to know from this company; top level products like InDesign and Photoshop aimed at professional users and with tons of high-end features.